hugoalh/hugoalh/guides/universal-contributing.md

-# hugoalh Universal Contributing Guide
+# HUGOALH Universal Contributing Guide

-This document includes the universal [guidelines](#guideline) and [methods/ways](#how-to) to contribute over all of the hugoalh projects; However, some of the projects may have revises and take precedence over this document.
+This document includes the universal [guidelines](#guideline) and [methods/ways](#how-to) to contribute over all of the HUGOALH projects; However, some of the projects may have revises and take precedence over this document.

 > [!TIP]
 > - If you have any question, [create discussion](#create-discussion) at the project's repository.